2001: Habilitation at the Humboldt-University zu Berlin

 1990-1993: Post-doctoral fellow at the Humboldt-University

-The SMILE project is about the meta-model-based definition of languages using semantics of meta-languages.
+The SMILE project is about the meta-model-based definition of languages using the semantics of meta-languages.
 The main idea is to use DSLs for the formal definition of languages.
 Such a definition can then be turned into a tool for the language.
-It is an umbrella for many PhD, master and bachelor theses.
+It is an umbrella for many Ph.D., master, and bachelor theses.
 See also the LanguageLab project.

-The second area of reseearch interest is the use of technology for education.
+The second area of research interest is the use of technology for education.
 The main focus is the pedagogics and the best use of available technology, rather than inventing new technology.
+In this context, I am running the Success MOOC course which also uses the Success wiki.

 My research is related to domain specific languages and language technology.
 This is handled in the LanguageLab project.